 Racing has always been integral to Commencal’s identity.
 The main office is walking distance from the Andorra World Cup track, and it found early World Cup success by supporting racing legends like Chausson and the Atherton siblings.
-In more recent history, Commencal’s Supreme DH downhill bike has won the World Cup downhill overall titles and a world championship under Amaury Pierron and Myriam Nicole.
-The previous generation Meta AM enduro bike also achieved three consecutive Enduro World Series overall wins under Cecile Ravenel.
+In more recent history, Commencal’s Supreme DH downhill bike has won World Cup downhill overall titles and a world championship under Amaury Pierron and Myriam Nicole.
+The Meta AM enduro bike also achieved three consecutive Enduro World Series overall wins under Cecile Ravenel.

 Since 2013, Commencal has been a direct-to-consumer brand focused on value for performance.
 Look through Commencal’s current line-up and you’ll notice a distinct absence of carbon bikes.
 Commencal has offered carbon models in the past, but concerned with working conditions for overseas workers, Max Commencal decided he wanted to commit to aluminum manufacturing.
 Not only does aluminum offer safer work conditions and environmental benefits, but it also allows Commencal to easily tweak and change designs to respond to its racer’s needs and changing geometry trends.